University continues push to authorize COVID-19 test for emergency use

 The University of Illinois in Urbana-Champaign is currently undergoing the process to earn emergency use authorization status from the Food and Drug Administration for the rapid-based saliva test and expand the test developed by the University across the state.

-Despite not currently having FDA approval, the saliva test is still being distributed to students under a clinical laboratory improvement amendments certification which ensures that the lab meets the federal regulation requirements for testing.
+The test was submitted for EUA FDA approval on Dec.
+30. The saliva test is still being distributed to students under a clinical laboratory improvement amendments certification which ensures that the lab meets the federal regulation requirements for testing.

-According to Kaler, other universities such as Purdue and Ohio State are working to adopt the rapid saliva-based testing operations similar to the University’s by obtaining their own approved certification.
+According to UI spokesperson Robin Kaler, other universities such as Purdue and Ohio State are working to adopt the rapid saliva-based testing operations similar to the University’s by obtaining their own approved certification.

 Rebecca Lee Smith, a professor of epidemiology that is helping validate the test, specializes in infectious disease control.
 Although her area of specialization is currently timely, she laughed as she explained how she wishes it wasn’t.

 “None of us who are experts in this are surprised that it happened, but we all had hoped not to see it in our lives,” Smith said in regards to the pandemic.